 7.2 Will the courts in your jurisdiction recognise and enforce a judgment given against a company in New York courts or English courts (a "foreign judgment") without re-examination of the merits of the case?

-The UAE Civil Procedures Law sets out in its Article 235 the basis upon which UAE Courts will recognise and enforce foreign judgments or orders.
+The Code of Civil Procedures sets out in Article 235 the basis upon which UAE Courts will recognise and enforce foreign judgments or orders.

 Article 235 provides that a foreign judgment may be recognised and enforced if: